 is preaching Jesus differently.
 People today have probably all heard about

-Jesus, but it is unlikely they have heard an accurate version of the gospel of
+Jesus, but it is unlikely they have heard an accurate rendition of Him, which is a sad commentary on

 (182j) Works of the devil